Large Pre-Training Datasets Don't Always Guarantee Robustness after Fine-Tuning: Experiments

-\paragraph{Methods} We employ standard fine-tuning methods, regularization-based continual learning methods, and robust fine-tuning methods for measuring performance on the proposed benchmark.
-The fine-tuning methods we evaluate include vanilla fine-tuning (FT), Linear Probing, LoRA~\citep{hu2021lora}, Visual Prompt~\citep{bahng2022exploring}, LwF~\citep{li2017learning}, and EWC~\citep{kirkpatrick2017overcoming}\footnote{We do not use other continual learning methods as the pre-training dataset is not accessible, and to ensure a fair comparison with other methods.}.
-We do not use LoRA for ResNet as they are designed for ViT.
-We also employ robust fine-tuning methods; LPFT~\citep{kumar2022fine}, WiSE-FT~\citep{wortsman2022robust}, and uniform model soup~\citep{wortsman2022model}, which averages the parameters of pre-trained model, vanilla fine-tuned model (FT), LwF, and EWC.
-We denote the uniform model soup MS:PRE-FT-EWC-LwF to reveal the source of the parameters.
-For WiSE-FT, we use the interpolation ratio between pre-trained and fine-tuned models as $0.5$ following the recommendation by~\citet{wortsman2022robust}.
+\paragraph{Fine-tuning Methods} We employ standard fine-tuning methods, regularization-based continual learning methods for measuring performance on the proposed benchmark.
+The fine-tuning methods we evaluate include vanilla fine-tuning (FT), Linear Probing, LoRA~\citep{hu2021lora}, Visual Prompt~\citep{bahng2022exploring}, LwF~\citep{li2017learning}, and EWC~\citep{kirkpatrick2017overcoming}\footnote{We do not use other continual learning methods as the pretraining dataset is not accessible, and to ensure a fair comparison with other methods.}.
+Because we are using ResNets, we do not use LoRA, which was designed for ViT.
+We also employ robust fine-tuning methods: LP-FT~\citep{kumar2022fine}, WiSE-FT~\citep{wortsman2022robust}, and uniform model soup~\citep{wortsman2022model}, which averages the parameters of a pretrained model, a vanilla fine-tuned model (FT), LwF, and EWC.
+We denote the uniform model soup, MS:PRE-FT-EWC-LwF to reveal the source of parameters.
+In Appendix~\ref{supp:zeroshot}, we also use FLYP~\citep{goyal2023finetune}.

-\paragraph{Training} Each pre-trained model is fine-tuned on the downstream dataset for 10 epochs with a batch size of 64.
-We use stochastic gradient descent (SGD) with a learning rate of 0.005 and a momentum of 0.9 with cosine annealing~\citep{loshchilov2017sgdr}.
-Visual Prompt is trained for 10 epochs with a learning rate of 40 without weight decay following ~\citet{bahng2022exploring}.
-The experiment was conducted on NVIDIA A100.
-Please refer to the code repository for detailed implementation.
+\paragraph{Training} Each pretrained model is fine-tuned on $D_\text{FT}$ for 10 epochs with a batch size of 64.
+We use stochastic gradient descent (SGD) with a learning rate of 0.001 and a momentum of 0.9 with cosine annealing~\citep{loshchilov2017sgdr}.
+Visual Prompt is trained for 10 epochs with a learning rate of 40 without weight decay, following \citet{bahng2022exploring}.
+We also evaluate models on ImageNet-RIB with a train-validation split of the fine-tuning dataset and select the best-performing models on the validation set for evaluation in Appendix~\ref{supp:split}.
+Please refer to Appendix~\ref{supp:exp_details} and the code repository for detailed implementation.

-\paragraph{Dataset Distance} We measure the distance between datasets by using Optimal Transport Dataset Distance (OTDD)~\citep{alvarez2020geometric} and Normalized Compression Distance~(NCD)~\citep{cilibrasi2005clustering}.
-We measure the distance in the image space and the feature space from ImageNet-1K with AugReg pre-trained ViT-16/B, class tokens before the classifier layer.
-For NCD, we employ concatenated images and features.
-We use OTDD in the feature space in the main paper and other distance metrics are discussed in Appendix~\ref{supp:distance}.